 - The practice had an induction programme for all newly appointed staff.
 It covered such topics as IPC, fire safety, health and safety and confidentiality.
 Safeguarding was not included on the induction sheet but the newest member of clinical staff had provided evidence of safeguarding training to the practice.
-The practice manager said safeguarding would be added to the induction sheet recording template immediately. - The practice could demonstrate how it ensured role-specific training and updating for relevant staff for example, for those reviewing patients with long-term conditions.
+The practice manager said safeguarding would be added to the induction sheet recording template immediately. - The practice could demonstrate how they ensured role-specific training and updating for relevant staff for example, for those reviewing patients with long-term conditions.
 Staff administering vaccinations and taking samples for the cervical screening programme had received specific training which had included an assessment of competence.
-Staff who administered vaccinations could demonstrate how they stayed up to date with changes to the immunisation programmes, for example by access to online resources, Public Health England immunisation updates and discussion at practice meetings. - The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
+Staff who administered vaccinations could demonstrate how they stayed up to date with changes to the immunisation programmes, for example by access to on line resources, Public Health England immunisation updates and discussion at practice meetings. - The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
 Staff had access to appropriate training to meet their learning needs and to cover the scope of their work.
 This included ongoing support during sessions, appraisals and mentoring, clinical supervision and facilitation and support for revalidating GPs.
-All staff had received an appraisal within the last 12 months. - Staff received training that included: safeguarding, fire procedures and basic life support.
-Staff had access to and made use of e-learning training modules and in-house training.
+All staff had received an appraisal within the last 12 months.